The cell-centered Finite-Volume self-consistent approach for heterostructures: 1D electron gas at the Si-SiO2 interface: Enforce the continuity of fluxes

 \section{Enforce the continuity of fluxes}

 It is very important to realize that we enforce the universal conservation law by integrating as the first step of Finite-Volume discretization.
-The local conservations need to be enforced by proper incorporation of material properties into \textit{a-coefficient}s as it is described in the following.
-There are two sets of data in the cell-center Finite-Volume method: (I) cell-center data which refers to the average values associated with the cell centers, depicted by hollow circles in Fig. \ref{FS1}.
+Local conservation laws need to be enforced by proper incorporation of material properties into a-coefficients as it is described in the following.
+There are two sets of data in the cell-centered Finite-Volume method: (I) cell-center data which refers to the average values associated with the cell centers, depicted by hollow circles in Fig. \ref{FS1}.
 (II) Nodal data refers to the data on the interfaces (or intersections).
 In the process of discretization, a precise connection between these two sets of data must be established based on the conservation laws.

 We take the electrostatic potential, $\phi$, as the dependent variable and the horizontal axis as the x-axis.
 We then focus on the eastern interface, the border between the central cell (the P) and the eastern cell (the E), see Fig. \ref{FS1}.
 The continuity of fluxes at the eastern interface of the cell P requires